Brisbane Metro vehicle

 - interior illuminated ceiling.

-The Metro vehicle will also offer close-to-silent operation and provide a smooth, comfortable journey for passengers.
+The Brisbane Metro vehicle will also offer a quiet, smooth and comfortable journey for passengers.

-Following the successful trial of the pilot vehicle, Council will have the option to purchase 59 additional Metro vehicles, with services expected to commence in late 2023, subject to approvals.
+Following the successful trial of the pilot vehicle, Council will have the option to purchase 59 additional Brisbane Metro vehicles, with services expected to commence in late 2024, subject to approvals.